jackiehjm/stx-docs/doc/source/security/kubernetes/pod-security-admission-controller-8e9e6994100f.rst

 Pod Security Admission Controller - Usage Example
 -------------------------------------------------

-This page walks thru a usage example of |PSA| where you will:
+This page walks through a usage example of |PSA| where you will:

 -   Create a namespace for each of the 3 security policies levels: privileged, baseline and restricted.